rhajizada/cradle/README.md

 ![Docker](https://img.shields.io/badge/Docker-2496ED?logo=docker&logoColor=fff)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

-**Cradle** is a lightweight CLI for jumping into preconfigured Docker environments.
+**Cradle** is a lightweight CLI for launching and attaching to predefined Docker containers.
 Define images and runtime settings in a YAML file, then build/pull, start, and attach with consistent mounts, env, and resources.

 ## Why Cradle